SandiFlorent/Lowatem/livrables/rapport-FlorentSandi.md

     - Implemented the walls, they can be seen around visited rooms.

     I finished the project, unfortunately I couldn't finish it in time, but I did it anyway for it was fun and very entertaining.
 It taught me new things and made me remember A LOT of things.
 So I'm still giving my last update anyway, even though it's a little bit late

+### 21/09/2024 (15h16-15h19) :

+    I decided to take a look at the project and realized there was a bug on the walls, I just forgotten to draw them only if they're on the current floor.
+It took ONE minute to fix it, just that I didn't think of it.